firebase/firebase-android-sdk/contributor-docs/onboarding/env_setup.md

 ## Importing the repository

-1. Clone the repository with `git clone git@github.com:firebase/firebase-android-sdk.git`.
+1. Clone the repository with `git clone --recurse-submodules git@github.com:firebase/firebase-android-sdk.git`.
 1. Open Android Studio and click "Open an existing project".
     ![Open an existing project](as_open_project.png)